Updated April 10, 2026

 - High risk: Data that is highly sensitive and/or protected by law or regulation.
 This includes but is not limited to protected health information, Social Security Administration data, criminal justice information, government-issued ID numbers (e.g., Social Security numbers, driver’s license numbers, state ID card numbers, passport numbers), federal tax information, account data, and bank account numbers.

-Using moderate or high-risk data could be considered a data breach.
+Uploading, sharing, or disseminating moderate or high-risk data to an AI platform could be considered a data breach.
 The prevention of improper access or dissemination of data is a critical concern because there are civil or criminal penalties for violations.
-Cities should assume any data used on AI platforms like ChatGPT, Google Bard, or Microsoft Bing are going to be retained by the service.
+Cities should assume any data used on AI platforms like ChatGPT, Microsoft Copilot, or Google Gemini are going to be retained by the service.

 For more information: